O JARGON BUSTER

 - Run Up

-it is usually permissible to ¨run up¨ on the course for a class which
+usually permissible to ¨run up¨ on the course for a

 - SARUM